TL;DR

 - High-res reference.
 1536-2048px long edge, sharp, no compression artifacts.
 JPEG quality 90+ or PNG.

 - Conservative motion strength.
-Most tools have a 0-10 dial.
+Most tools expose a 0-10 motion dial.
 Start at 3-4 for products and faces, 5-6 for environments, 7+ only for stylized motion graphics.
+(In Kling, this maps roughly to the motion brush dynamic level; in Runway, to the motion/camera control sliders.)

 - One-sentence motion description.
-“Subtle camera push-in, product remains centered, slight steam rising from the cup.”
+Example: “Subtle camera push-in, product stays centered, slight steam rising from the cup.”
 Specify both what moves and what stays.

-- Short clips (2-4s).
+- Short clips (3-4s).
 Drift compounds with duration.
 Render four 3-second takes, not one 12-second take.
+On Kling, prefer a single 5s generation over chained extends for your first pass.

 - Stitch and color-grade for unity.
-Bring the clips into DaVinci Resolve / CapCut.
+Bring the clips into DaVinci Resolve or CapCut.
 Match color on the strongest clip, then conform the others.

 Prompt template that ships